no00ne/CS305-2025Spring-FinalProject/README.md

 * `Localhost: port/capacity`: display the sending capacity of the peers.

-* `Localhost: port/redundancy`: display the number of redundant blocks and transactions received.
+* `Localhost: port/redundancy`: display the number of redundant messages received.

 ## 3. Functions to Complete